aeridus/Spark/README.md

 ## Spark

-This app helps track regularly timed carb intake throughout the day, to even out blood sugar levels.

-### Advice From A Dietitian:
-* Space 3-4 hours between meals or snacks to avoid spiking or crashing blood sugar
-* There should be 3 core meals in a day
-* A carb serving is 15 grams
-* Each core meal should be 2-4 carb servings
-* Any snacks later in the day should be 1-2 carb servings
+This app helps track one's mood on a daily basis.

+### Thought Process
+* Many people struggle to express how they feel in words, and images are a quick way to check in
+* Augmentative and alternative communication (AAC) devices use nested grids of images to help communicate
+* This app is inspired by AAC devices, allowing for a selection of whatever "vibe" a user is feeling on a given day
+* Minimal taps ensures lower barrier of usage
+* Back button allows users to change their mind if they don't see anything that fits

 ### How The App Works
-* The buttons in green highlight the ideal carb servings to eat in your next meal or snack
-* 3 hours from the last time you ate, you will be notified that you're Getting Hungry
+* 24 hours from the last time you entered your mood, you will be notified that you're Getting Moody
-* 4 hours from the last time you ate, you will be notified that you're Starving
+* 48 hours from the last time you ate, you will be notified that you're Very Moody
-* Recording any meal or snack in the app will reset the timer
+* Recording any mood in the app will reset the timer
-* The last week of data is tracked to see if your carb intake is within the ideal range
+* The last week of data is tracked to see your past moods
-* The topmost button allows you to change the theme between System/Dark/Light
+* The topmost button allows you to change the UI theme between System/Dark/Light
 * The number in the top right is the day threshold hour, adjustable with +/-
   * I recommend setting this to the middle of your usual sleep schedule

+### Potential Improvements
+* Disable selecting mood if already selected recently (this is unimplemented for testing purposes)
+* Add more scenes, for at least 9 total
+* Animated scenes, with mood selection for each moving object
+* Randomize selectable scenes each day, with a large pool to pick from
+  * Keeps the experience from feeling stale
+  * This could be an issue if users prefer a handful of scenes
+  * Maybe weight scenes higher in selection if moods have been chosen from them before

 ### Example Screenshots
 ![Light Theme For App](Spark.png)